Categories: Self Management Tips

 Learn the Formula For Change

-Are you feeling the need to change your business and life but struggling to find the motivation?
+Are you feeling the need to change your business and life, but struggling to find the motivation to do so?
 You’re not alone.
 I’ve coached hundreds of professional business people, and most of us grapple with the same nagging notion that we must do something different.
 We often find ourselves making excuses to avoid taking action.
 But the first step is acknowledging this struggle; you’ve already taken it by reading this blog article.

 Here is the formula for change: